I am frequently asked about how I grew the We Are Travel Girls Instagram account and tips for other girls looking to do the same.

 I hope that some of this advice can be integrated into your own growth strategy and help you to reach your follower goals!
 This is what worked for me, and maybe you have had a different experience with some of my ‘don’ts’ having worked for you.

-We hope that this article has inspired you to grow your Instagram account.
-If you have any questions about the destination please leave these in the comments below.
+We hope that this article given you some food for thought on how to grow and engage your Instagram following.
+If you have any questions about Instagram or blogging, please leave them in the comments!